 It's hard to find a better school than Boston University if you wish to study International Relations & National Security.
 After getting their bachelor's degree, International Relations students typically earn around $43,825 at the beginning of their careers.
 Boston, Massachusetts is an ideal area for students who like the active urban lifestyle.

 Tufts University is a good decision for students pursuing an International Relations & National Security degree.
-Graduates from the International Relations & National Security major at Tufts University get 8.6% more than the standard college grad in this field.
+After graduation, International Relations students usually make about $41,353 in their early careers.
 This school is located in the suburban area of Medford, Massachusetts, close to shops and other entertainment.

 Worcester Polytechnic Institute is a wonderful decision for individuals interested in an International Relations & National Security major.
 Grads of the international relations program state that they receive average early career earnings of international relations and mid-career earnings of $89,030.
 Worcester, Massachusetts is the best environment for learners who relish the fast moving urban lifestyle.